-The primary advantage with the retrofit oxy-fuel process are the potential saving on investment cost compared to post combustion capture as the existing boiler can be modified to oxy-combustion.
+The primary advantage with the retrofit oxy-fuel process is the potential saving on investment cost compared to post combustion capture as the existing boiler can be modified to oxy-combustion.

-Nevertheless, both the air separation unit (ASU) for O_2 generation and the CO_2 purification unit (CPU) are expensive and energy intensive units, hence the cost saving potential will be rather limited.
-However, access to alternative O_2 source e.g. surplus production from electrolysis, will increase the attractiveness of oxy-fuel conversion.
+Nevertheless, both the air separation unit (ASU) for $O_2$ generation and the $CO_2$ purification unit (CPU) are expensive and energy intensive units, hence the cost saving potential will be rather limited.
+However, access to alternative $O_2$ source e.g. surplus production from electrolysis, will increase the attractiveness of oxy-fuel conversion.

 Many of the advantages with the oxy-fuel process that can be achieved with newbuilt oxy-fuel boilers will however disappear with retrofitted boilers.
 This particularly concerns the issue with excessive air ingress which results in increased CAPEX and OPEX to the CPU.
 The percentages of air-ingress depend on boiler type in the following order: Grate fired > PC-fired > CFB.
 CFB boilers therefore have the best potential.
+However, no references on retrofitting CFB boilers exists and load following on the very volatile electricity market will be a big challenge for the complex integrated system.